 Like child support, custody and visitation determinations must also be made based upon the best interests of the child.
 But, within this framework, parents have fairly broad discretion to apportion custody rights and establish a visitation schedule that works for everyone.
 This makes sense: A plan that doesn’t work for the parents is also unlikely to be favorable to the child’s wants and needs.

 What if One or Both Spouses Want Sole Custody?

 The San Diego County courts will uphold agreements for sole custody in appropriate circumstances.
 Again, the focus must be on what is best for the child.
 While the courts generally favor joint custody arrangements with visitation schedules that allow children to have frequent and continuous contact with both parents, they also recognize that some circumstances call for unilateral parenting.
 If you are interested in seeking a sole custody arrangement, we can help you assess your options and take appropriate steps to give you the best chance at obtaining the custody rights you desire.

 Speak with an Experienced Divorce Lawyer in San Diego, CA

 Child-related issues are often among the most stressful and emotionally-charged issues involved in divorces.
 If you have questions about child support or child custody, the Law Office of Renkin & Associates can help.
 Richard M. Renkin is a divorce lawyer and Certified Family Law Specialist with who has been representing clients in divorces and other family-related legal matters since 1991.
-If you would like to schedule a confidential consultation, please call our San Diego law offices at (888) 837-3564 or submit a request online today.
+If you would like to schedule a confidential case evaluation, please call our San Diego law offices at 619-299-7100 or submit a request online today.